By Rick Steves

 Flying is the best way to get there, especially since international trains only connect Thessaloniki (and Athens) with Sofia (with sparse train service itself, especially to Istanbul) and Belgrade; all other international service has yet to resume after being suspended several years ago (including trains to Bucharest and Istanbul).
 Moreover, driving to or from Greece is difficult — not just because of the long distances, but because border towns don't tend to have car-rental agencies, and the major agencies in larger cities won't allow their cars to cross the Greek border for any reasonable price.

 Ferries still connect Greece to Italy and Turkey.
-Eurail passes cover overnight ferries operated by SuperFast and Minoan Lines between Venice, Ancona, or Bari (Italy) and Patras, Corfu, or Igoumenitsa (Greece).
+Multi-country passes for Greece and the Attica Eurail Pass cover overnight ferries operated by Superfast Ferries/ANEK Lines between Venice, Ancona, or Bari (Italy) and Patras, Corfu, or Igoumenitsa (Greece).
 Ferries to Turkey leave from Greek islands close to Turkey and are not covered by rail passes.
 There are no ferries between Greece and Croatia (except via Italy).

 - Renting a car is the easiest way to get around the mainland, and is relatively affordable as well.
 Pick up your car after leaving Athens (or drop it off as you arrive), as it'll just be a hassle within this bustling, walkable city (same goes for Thessaloniki).
 If you're heading out to the islands, you're likely better off turning in your car before you leave the mainland — not all Greek ferries allow cars, and you may not want or need a car on some islands.